Student resources for 2021-2022 academic year

 - You must earn a C- or higher in the course to receive CR.
 If your final grade in the course is a D+, D, D-, or F, you will receive a grade of NC (no credit).

-- If you need the course credit in order to graduate and suspect you may earn a passing grade but lower than a C-, you should not elect the CR/NC option.
+- If you need the course credit in order to graduate this semester and suspect you may earn a passing grade but lower than a C-, you should not elect the CR/NC option.

 - You should consult with your departmental advisor regarding the implications of CR/NC on graduate and professional school applications.

-- If you earn CR in your Spring 2020 courses, they may be used to satisfy major, minor, and general education requirements.
+- If you earn CR in your Fall 2020 courses, they may be used to satisfy major, minor, and general education requirements.
 Courses taken for CR/NC are not included in any GPA figures.